Mark70117/MLND.P1.Predicting.Boston.Home.Prices/boston_housing.md

 space.

 Examining the Performance vs Training Size graph for max depth of 1, the model shows signs of under fitting.
-A larger training size produces more error, evidence that the additional data is overwhelming the ability of the model to capture the complexity, hence under fitting.
+Both the training error and the test error are quite high (relative to the other values of max depth).
+For the largest value of the training set the two are the same.
+These features indicate a model that lacks the complexity to model the underlying data and is thus under fitting it.

 Examining the Performance vs Training Size graph for max depth of 10, the model shows signs of over fitting.
-A larger training size produces almost no error, evidence that the additional data is being incorporated into the model to such a degree that the model is of the data itself and not the feature space.
+A larger training size produces almost no error.
+As the training size increases to it largest values, the fluctuations in the test error increase in magnitude.
+This is evidence that the additional data is being incorporated into the model to such a degree that the model is of the data itself and not the feature space.